Paulie returns home from an Ohio prison.

 Tony’s house is a grander, bigger box than Ron’s, with more expensive furnishings, but it too has a very generic, flavorless quality (especially with its bland nouveau-riche interior).
 Though more upscale than Ron’s suburban tract, the Sopranos’ neighborhood does not foster a deep sense of community either.
 It suffers all the alienating ills of suburbia.
 The Soprano house sits in a cul-de-sac, literally a dead-end as far as community circulation and connection are concerned.

-On a related note, I recently discovered that there are four Usonion homes in New Jersey built by the great American architect Frank Lloyd Wright.
-Wright began thinking about his “Usonian” houses during the Great Depression when many middle-class Americans were finding themselves in diminished living conditions.
+On a related note, I recently discovered that there are four “Usonion” homes in New Jersey built by the great American architect Frank Lloyd Wright.
+Wright began thinking about his Usonian houses during the Great Depression when many middle-class Americans were finding themselves in diminished living conditions.
 The Usonian residences were meant to be relatively inexpensive but still express the ideals of American democracy that were so important to Wright: individuality, vitality, openness.
+(The term ‘Usonion’ refers specifically to the U.S. and its democratic values.)
 There is nothing generic about a Wright building; even these modest Usonion homes are full of character and texture, and built specifically for their sites:

 The Usonian ideal was perhaps too utopian to ever be broadly accepted, although there is actually a Usonian community, designed with Wright’s help, in New York, located just 45 miles away from the blighted Newark neighborhood that Tony is now plundering.
 Tony brings AJ into the old neighborhood where he grew up and tries to impart lessons about civic and ethnic pride, and cites the old grand church as an example of what pride and community investment can accomplish.
 (He brought Meadow to the same church to impart a similar lesson to her in the Pilot episode.)
-Tony voices boilerplate conservative ideology – with hard work and discipline, anyone can raise themselves up by their own bootstraps.
+Tony voices boilerplate conservative ideology—with hard work and discipline, anyone can raise themselves up by their own bootstraps.
 There is much truth to this idea, but Tony (like many on the Right) goes too far in dogmatically embracing the idea as a certainty.
-He makes the logical error that many uber free-market conservatives make: If hard work = success, then a lack of success must have been caused by a lack of hard work.
+He makes the logical error that many radical free-market conservatives make: If hard work = success, then a lack of success must have been caused by a lack of hard work.
 They don’t give due consideration to all the other complex factors that can impede success.
-Tony’s greed is one such factor – but he is self-blind to his own culpability in the collapse of this neighborhood and its people.
+The greediness of people like Tony is one such factor—but he is self-blind to his own culpability in the collapse of this neighborhood and its people.
 (And he also chooses not to see that his own way of making a living does not manifest those values of hard work and discipline that he so emphatically preaches to AJ.)

 With its idealized figures in a stylized landscape, the mural looks a bit like those Soviet propaganda pieces that once exalted the virtues of Communism: